Dym077/Numbers-game/README.md

 - In this section, the player can keep score of the progress of the game.
 The section consists of two areas - the "Correct"-area and the "Incorrect"-area.
 Every time the player submits a correct answer, the value in the "Correct"-area increases by "1".
 Every time the player submits an incorrect answer, the value in the "Incorrect"-area increases by "1".
 The values in the "Correct"-area has a green colour and the values in the "Incorrect"-area has a red colour.

 ### Features Left to Implement
-- A feature which allows the player to guess the calculation method by looking att the operands and the solution.
+- A feature which allows the player to guess the calculation method by looking at the operands and the solution.
-- A timer that allows the player to find the right solution during limited time.
+- Difficulty levels which makes the timer run faster, or the player needing to get more correct answers to win the game.
-- An option for the player to enter a username so that the game can 'interact' with the player.
-- A time lilit or a limited number of questions that ups the stakes and makes the game more challenging.
-- A message that tells the player 'You win/ lose!'

 ## Testing